Showing posts sorted by relevance for query Niche. Sort by date Show all posts

 While the origin of niche is of interest only to the profession, the dispute over pronunciation has a wider audience: nĭch (the U version and phonetically nich) or nēsh (non-U and neesh)?
 Many dictionaries (especially the descriptive) list both but those which offer only one (the prescriptive) insist on nitch.
 The descriptive (and thus linguistically promiscuous) Merriam-Webster’s on-line presence lists several pronunciations for niche: nitch, neesh and nish, in a deliberate attempt to reflect English as it’s actually spoken while Webster’s more prescriptive print edition continues to insist on nich.
 The Gallic-influenced neesh is said now to be the preferred US use.

 There are two types of dictionaries: prescriptive and descriptive and most modern dictionaries are descriptive, meaning they attempt to describe the language as it’s used, including, explicitly or by implication, all pronunciation variants of a word used by educated speakers.
 This approach does upset some purists but this is how English has always evolved, a slut of a language which picks up words which seem useful, uses them as required and dumps them when they’re outlived their usefulness.
-It’s tempting to suggest those who read Trollope say nith, those who watch TikTok prefer neesh but if ever that was true,, it probably no longer is so, when in doubt, stick to the classics; niche should be pronounced nich.
+It’s tempting to suggest those who read Anthony Trollope (1815-1882) say nith, those who watch TikTok prefer neesh but if ever that was true, it may no longer be but, when in doubt, stick to the classics: niche should be pronounced nich.

 Niche, nitch & the W113 notch

 So things started with niche and later there came nitch which was (1) an alternative form of knitch (a small bundle), (2) a blend of nick + notch (a dialectal form meaning "a small notch or incision") and (3) a simple misspelling of niche which caught on.
 In the collector car market there are many niches and while there’s overlap and some multi-niche players, niches are often siloed, one being the Mercedes-Benz W113.
-The W113 was a small roadster of spare, elegant lines which was produced in 3 versions (230 SL, 250 SL & 280 SL) between 1963-1971 and is known among the cognoscenti as the “pagoda” an allusion to the unusual curve of the detachable hard-top, the arc described by the raised side-windows.
+The W113 was a small roadster of spare, elegant lines which was produced in 3 versions (230 SL, 250 SL & 280 SL) between 1963-1971 and is known among the cognoscenti as the “pagoda” an allusion to the unusual curve of the roof of the detachable hard-top.
+Upon release, the slight concave effect was sometimes misunderstood and the factory was at pains to point out it was the side windows which had been raised, not the centre of roof lowered.
+The look had great aesthetic appeal but it also (1) permitted easier ingress & egress and (2) enhanced structural rigidity, allowing the use of thinner pillars which provided better visibility.
 The successor roadster (the R107, 1971-1989) used a similar roof design but the pagoda moniker is unique to the W113.

-By their notches they shall be known: Headlight notches (left & right) on 1970 Mercedes-Benz 280 SL.
+By their notches shall they be known: Headlight notches (left & right) on US market 1969 Mercedes-Benz 280 SL in Anthracite Grey Metallic over Gray Leather.

 Nictate